The foam your kids will create in this experiment resembles toothpaste being squeezed from a tube—just be sure they don't get it in their mouth!

 - Hydrogen peroxide can irritate skin and eyes, so put on those safety goggles!
 An adult should carefully pour the hydrogen peroxide into the bottle.

 - Add 8 drops of your favorite food coloring into the bottle.

 - Add about 1 tablespoon of liquid dish soap into the bottle and swish the bottle around a bit to mix it.

 - In a separate small cup, combine the warm water and the yeast together and mix for about 30 seconds.

 - Now the adventure starts!
 Pour the yeast water mixture into the bottle (a funnel helps here) and watch the foaminess begin!

 The experiment can also be done with the hair care version of hydrogen peroxide, or the weaker pharmacy version, although the effect with the pharmacy version will be smaller.
-Readers should use safety goggles for any experiment, and should have parents read instructions on containers for safety precautions.
+Readers should use safety goggles for any experiment, and should have adults read instructions on containers for safety precautions.

-Activity and images courtesy of ScienceBob.com.
+Activity courtesy of ScienceBob.com.